-Mark Cavendish's wife made seven-minute 999 call after 'knife raid'
+Mark Cavendish robbery accused was 'learning to walk again'

 "When they had the knife to him [Mr Cavendish] they said 'do you want me to stab you?"'

-Referring to Mr Cavendish's watch which was valued at £400,000, his wife said: "Where it had an elastic strap, I think it threw them.

-"It's still a watch that they would definitely want but it wasn't what they had in their head."

-Jurors have heard Mr Cavendish, the 37-year-old joint record holder for winning stages in the Tour de France, was an ambassador for Richard Mille.
+Jurors were told Mr Cavendish, the 37-year-old joint record holder for winning stages in the Tour de France, was an ambassador for the watch designer Richard Mille.

-His wife said she was made a one-of-a-kind model.
+His wife said she was also made a one-of-a-kind model.

-Prosecutors said CCTV footage, which was played to jurors, showed individuals vaulting over the gate and leaving with the safe and Louis Vuitton luggage.

-Romario Henry, 31, of Bell Green, Lewisham, south east London, and 28-year-old Oludewa Okorosobo, of Flaxman Road, Camberwell, south London, are the two men on trial.
+Romario Henry, 31, of Bell Green, Lewisham, south east London, and Mr Okorosobo, of Flaxman Road, Camberwell, south London, are the two men on trial.

 Ali Sesay, 28, of Holding Street, Rainham, Kent, admitted two counts of robbery at an earlier hearing.